safe-global/safe-docs/pages/sdk/protocol-kit/reference/migrating-to-v4.md

 **Note:** When upgrading to `protocol-kit` v4, it's necessary to upgrade to `safe-core-sdk-types` v5.

-## Renaming SafeFactory and Safe static `create` to `init`
+## Renaming SafeFactory and Safe static method `create` to `init`

 We renamed the `create` method to `init` to better reflect the method's purpose.
-The term `create` was misleading, as it suggested that a new Safe would be created and deployed.
-However, this method is only for initializing the Safe object, so `init` is a more accurate and descriptive name.
+The term `create` was misleading, as it suggested that a new Safe account would be created and deployed.
+However, this method is only for initializing the Safe class, so `init` is a more accurate and descriptive name.

 ```js
 // old